Rational Homotopy Type of Complements of Submanifold Arrangements: Introduction

 The work is organized as follows.
 In Section~\ref{sect:prelim} we recall basic facts about mixed Hodge complexes and state a result about $E_1$-formality of these, see Theorem \ref{thrm:mhd:E_1_qis}. \ Then, in Section~\ref{sect:lattices} we review and/or prove a few facts about lattices which we need in order to treat the general case of our theorem beyond the case of the cubical lattice.
 There we introduce $(L,\leq)$-chain algebras and define Orlik-Solomon algebras in this context. \ In Section~\ref{sect:aznar_mhd} we describe a functorial construction of mixed Hodge diagram $(\mc{K}_{U/X},F,W)\in \MHD(X)$ associated with a variety $U$ over a smooth proper $X$ following Navarro Aznar \cite{Aznar}.

-In Section~\ref{sect:construction} we construct the Mayer-Vietoris resolution in the topological setting and describe the corresponding spectral sequence in Theorem \ref{thrm:ss_for_lattices}.
+In Section~\ref{sect:construction} we construct the Mayer-Vietoris resolution in the topological setting.
+We describe the corresponding spectral sequence in Theorem \ref{thrm:ss_for_lattices}, then relate it to the Leray spectral sequence and to the lattice spectral sequence studied by Petersen and Tosteson \cite{Petersen}, \cite{To}.
 In Section~\ref{sect:compl:mvhc} we apply the $\Cech$ construction from Section~\ref{sect:cech_model} to construct a mixed Hodge diagram $\MVHD(X,\mc{C})\in \MHD(X)$, which we use to prove the main Theorem \ref{thrm:main_cubical}.
 Finally, in Section~\ref{sect:applications} we prove the applications which we described above.

+Finally, we decided to move a technical lemma on the multiplicative structure of a certain homological M\"obius inversion formula into Appendix \ref{sect:tech_lemma}.
+In \ref{cup_product} the reader will find a simple result which allows, in the case of clean intersections, to describe our multiplicative model in terms of the arrangement cohomology of the form $H^*(Z)$ instead of $H^*_Z(X)$ via the Thom isomorphism.
+In \ref{first_example} we give two computational examples.